History of Washington license plates

-Firefighter plates are approved for issuance in early 1994, but are never released.
+Firefighter plates are approved for issuance in early 1994, but never released.

-The legislature passes the Collegiate Plate Bill, which allows the 6 major public universities to use license plates to raise funds for scholarships.
+The legislature passes the Collegiate Plate Bill, which allowed the 6 major public universities to use license plates to raise funds for scholarships.
 All funds from plates under this program go directly to the universities.
-These plates began to be issued in 1995:
+These plates were first issued in 1995:

-Stadium license plates are approved by the legislature, with additional revenue to pay for construction bonds for the Seattle baseball stadium.
-The plates become available July 1996.
+Stadium license plates were approved by the legislature, with additional revenue to pay for construction bonds for the Seattle baseball stadium.
+The plates were available July 1996.

 The LTC working group proposes legislation to remove the Department of Licensing's authority to approve new special plates.
 The legislation passes in 1997.

 The legislature passes Substitute House Bill (SHB) 1008, Standardizing License Plates.
-This bill requires license plates to have a standard background, starting with registrations due or becoming due January 2001.
-The mountain background is kept as the standard design, and the words “Evergreen State” are added to the bottom of the plate.
+This required plates to have a standard background, effective January 2001.
+The mountain background is kept as the standard design, and "Evergreen State" is added to the plate bottom.
 Horseless Carriage and Collector Vehicle license plates issued before January 1, 1981, Medal of Honor plates, and plates issued to commercial vehicles with a gross weight of more than 26,000 pounds are exempt from this requirement.

-Starting January 1, 1998, new special license plate fees are implemented.
-The fees for special design plates are set at $40, with $12 earmarked for administrative costs.
+As of January 1, 1998, new special plate fees were implemented.
+The fees were set at $40, with $12 for administrative costs.

-Effective January 1, 1999, special plate renewals are set at $30, with $2 earmarked for the Department of Licensing.
+As of January 1, 1999, special plate renewals were set at $30, with $2 for Department of Licensing.

-All license plates are issued on a standard background, except Medal of Honor and Collector Vehicle plates issued before January 1, 1987.
+All license plates were issued on a standard background, except Medal of Honor and Collector Vehicle plates issued before January 1, 1987.

 Cooper Jones Emblems are implemented September 3.
 Purchase of emblems is only available through Department of Printing's store or website.
 The program is substantially funded through a donation from the Cooper Jones Foundation.